 Henrietta Ward liked to paint scenes from how she imagined certain historical events.
 In this painting she imagined the poet and forger Thomas Chatterton (1752-1770) stopping his mother from picking up his parchment of his ‘medieval’ poetry.
 Chatterton suffered a not fully explained mental illness and died young of suicide.

-My own view of this painting is that it seems to be a sympathetic portrait of the young poet.
-My admiration for the artist is in her understanding and use of light from two different sources to produce a piece of art that does not simply convey the episode but does it in a pleasing way.
+It is a sympathetic portrait of the young poet.
+Ward’s skill is in understanding and use of light from two different sources to produce a piece of art that does not simply convey the episode but does it in a pleasing way.

 Some of Henrietta’s works include: